 Narrow AI Focuses on doing one task well.
 An example of this is the Sentiment Analysis we run.
 Whilst not simple, it is one task that the machine is trained to do very well and thoroughly.

 An example of Machine Learning in Marketing is what Metigy does looking at why a post worked or not.
-Our machine learning algorithms trawl through the posts we collect looking for basic patterns such as these of words, tone, sentiment and posting times.
+Our machine learning algorithms trawl through the posts we collect looking for basic patterns such as of words, tone, sentiment, and posting times.